JetBrains/amper/docs/src/plugins/topics/configuration.md

 !!! question "YAML?"
     Amper currently uses "Amper-flavored" YAML as the configuration language.
     YAML is flexible, and it allowed us to move fast with prototyping solutions, plugins included.
     However, we are aware of YAML's shortcomings and are exploring the possibility of replacing YAML with a custom language tailored for our needs in the future.

 ## Configurable types

-Amper configuration only works with configurable types.
-**Configurable types** are types, values for which can be

-1. provided in our YAML configs
-2. denoted on the Kotlin side to be used in _task actions_
+**Configurable types** are types that Amper allows in plugin and task configurations.
+Their values are set in YAML configurations, and used in Kotlin _task actions_.

+The following table lists the configurable types and their Kotlin and YAML representations:

 | Amper type               | Kotlin type                         | YAML structure                         |
 |--------------------------|-------------------------------------|----------------------------------------|